 Graduation Note: Students who have not fully met all graduation requirements by the end of the senior year WILL NOT BE ELIGIBLE TO PARTICIPATE IN COMMENCEMENT CEREMONY EXERCISES with his/her class.
 Students who have not fully met all graduation requirements by the end of the senior year (and hence are denied participation in commencement ceremony exercises) shall have the opportunity to be awarded a diploma at the August BASD Board of School Directors meeting upon completion of the requirements in the summer school immediately following, providing all such requirements can be met during the summer session.
 If the requirements are not met by the end of summer school immediately following, the student can become eligible for a BASH diploma only through a regular school program in subsequent years.
 If you do not pass all the required courses in a given year, it is strongly recommended that as many classes as possible be made up in summer school that year.
-All student obligations must be cleared to participate in the commencement ceremony.
+All student obligations must be clear to participate in the commencement ceremony.

-REQUIRED COURSES FOR ALL STUDENTS FOR 2023 - 2024
+MINIMUM COURSES REQUIRED OF ALL STUDENTS FOR 2024 - 2025

-GRADE 9

-GIUDE /

-SUBJECT CREDIT
+Subject Credit

 English 1.00

-Social Studies (US History / AP US History) 1.00
+Social Studies 1.00

-Biology 1.17
+Science 1.00

 Math 1.00

 Health & Physical Education 0.83

 Electives Varies

-GRADE 10

-SUBJECT CREDIT
+Subject Credit

 English 1.00

-Social Studies (Modern World Studies / AP European) 1.00
+Social Studies 1.00

-Chemistry 1.17
+Science 1.00

 Math 1.00

 Health & Physical Education 0.83

 Electives Varies

-GRADE 11

-SUBJECT CREDIT
+Subject Credit

 English 1.00

-Social Studies (Government and/or Economics) 1.00
+Social Studies 1.00

-Chemistry / Physics 1.17/1.0
+Science 1.00

 Math 1.00

-Physical Education/NJROTC 0.50/1.0
+Health & Physical Education 0.50

 Electives Varies

-CDADE 13

-GRADE 12 SUBJECT CREDIT

--
+Subject Credit

 English 1.00

-English Social Studies Math Physical Education/NJROTC Electives 1.00 1.00
+Social Studies 1.00

+Math 1.00

+Health & Physical Education 0.50

+Career Portfolio 0.50

-1.00 0.50/1.00 Varies
+Electives Varies

-\World Language - One planned course in grades 9-12